iturricf/ga-challenge/README.md

 - I have used UUIDs as primary keys as this would allow easier key generation mechanisms in a database sharding scenario.
 - For a real application I would add further analysis for the indexes created on searchable columns.
 E.g: BTREE vs Hash.
 - Usage of `enum` in MerchantLogos table is an example, this should be changed if possible values for the `type` column will change over time.

+### Erratum

+Please note ER Diagram relation notation in `MerchantShippingDetails`, `MerchantReturnPolicy`, `MerchantAdditionalInfo` and `MerchantVisits` is wrong, those should be many-to-one relationships.

+---

 ## Examples